Waitonga Falls Track

 As a southern vent in the Pacific Rim volcanic chain, the Lakes reserve is well worth a visit.
 Approximately 2.5km from Ohakune on the road towards Raetihi you will find this 1.8km loop track off Lakes Road.
 With phenomenal views across the southern end of the small lake, the track is a combination of metal and dirt, making an easy stroll through beautiful, well established bush.

 An easy and family friendly 3.8 km loop track, the track winds through a variety of attractive scenery, past Ohinetonga Lagoon and through beautiful forest.
 There are picnic areas and good places to swim by the river.
-35km from Whakapapa Village, turn off SH4 at the 'walking tracks' sign in Owhango.
+35km from Whakapapa Village, turn off SH4 at the 'walking tracks' sign in Owhango. *10 July 2018 Ohinetonga track is closed due to slips but the Lagoon Walk is still open

 An easy walk of up to 6km, Lake Rotopounamu nestles into the western side of Mount Pihanga.
 30kms from National Park off SH47, the parking area is signposted on the south side of Te Ponanga Saddle.
 Beginning opposite the parking area, the track winds gently uphill to the track junction.
 To walk around the lake, turn right and follow a short section of gravelled track before dropping down towards Five Minute Beach.For a shorter option, from the road, take the track up to the junction and turn left.
 This short 20 minute walk will bring you to Ten Minute Beach, a pleasant picnic and swimming spot in summer.